-Anyways, invite some people over for dinner and don't be surprised if it takes no longer than a swish of a fish’s tail before they stroll into your kitchen while you're cooking, and with eyes full of wonder and curiosity exclaim, "What in the name of all that is sacred in cooking is that?!?!"
+If you invite dinner guests over to partake in this luxurious cod curry don't be surprised if they stroll into your kitchen while you're cooking, with eyes full of wonder and curiosity, and exclaim, "What in the world is THAT?!?!"

 And you will politely reply, "THAT is my new FINEX cast iron skillet.
 Isn't she beautiful?!"